Spring 2019 Schedule

 Intent to Graduate

-You should let Diane know when you sign up for the exam what semester you are intending to graduate, so that she can file the appropriate paperwork with the Graduate School.
+You should let John know when you sign up for the exam what semester you are intending to graduate, so that he can file the appropriate paperwork with the Graduate School.

 MS Exam Format

 The exam consists of problems similar to those that may later be encountered on the job.
 The exam has two parts: (1) preparing one or more written reports and (2) answering oral questions of the MS Exam Committee.
-Copies of earlier exam problems are available for reading in Diane Grypp's office (Room 1220D)
+Copies of earlier exam problems are available for reading in John Schuppel's office (Room 1220D)

 Generally, you will meet with each client briefly (10-15 minutes) early in the examination period.
 Prepare a written list of questions on each problem to give to the client at the beginning of the session.
 It is understood that an answer to any question may cause you to follow up with questions in an order that differs from the one prepared ahead of time.
 Indeed, you may think of questions that had not occurred to you before.
 Make a photocopy of your lists of questions and hand them in as an Appendix to your report.
 Be sure your name does not appear on these lists.